vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/meta-service-administration/meta-metrics.md

 Currently supported types are SUM, COUNT, AVG, RATE and P quantiles (P99, P999, ..., P999999).
 Among which:

-- metrics have suffixes `_qps` and `_error_qps` support SUM, COUNT, AVG, RATE but don't support P quantiles.
+- Metrics have suffixes `_qps` and `_error_qps` support SUM, COUNT, AVG, RATE but don't support P quantiles.
-- metrics have suffixes `_latency` support SUM, COUNT, AVG, RATE, and P quantiles.
+- Metrics have suffixes `_latency` support SUM, COUNT, AVG, RATE, and P quantiles.

 ### Time Range

-Currently supported time ranges are 60, 600, and 3600, which mean the last minute, the last ten minutes, and the last hour till now.
+Currently, the supported time ranges are 60s, 600s, and 3600s, which correspond to the last minute, the last ten minutes, and the last hour till now.

 ## Obtain the Corresponding Metrics via HTTP Interface